QuantEcon/lecture-python-intro/in-work/inequality.md

 In this lecture we discuss measures of inequality used in economic research.

-For each of these measures we will look both from simulated and real data.
+For each of these measures we will look at both simulated and real data.

 +++